Contents - Index

 Parametric Table Variation

 The affected rows are displayed at the upper right.
 By default, the changes will occur for all rows in the table.
 The rows for which the changes will be applied can be modified as desired.
-Note that the Professional version allows the number of rows in the table to be increased by setting the value of the Last Row edit box to a value that is greater than the current number of rows.
+Note that the Professional license allows the number of rows in the table to be increased by setting the value of the Last Row edit box to a value that is greater than the current number of rows.
 A confirmation will be displayed before the number of rows is increased.
 The number of rows in a Parametric table can also be increased or decreased using the Insert/Delete Runs command in the Tables menu.
 The Insert/Delete Lookup Rows provides the same capability for Lookup tables.

 The values can either be cleared or set, depending on the radio button setting.
 Clearing the table in this manner is not really needed since the Cut command in the Edit menu will provide the same capability.